Former ReproTech Patients Unplugged

 - What do you wish you knew going into the ReproTech patient experience?

-- What was the mental health impact of the IVF experience?
+- What were the impacts (emotional, cultural, and physical) of the experience?

-- Did you feel the ReproTech clinic took the time to explain the losses that might ensue?
+- Did you feel the clinic staff took the time to explain the losses that might ensue?